luisarizmendi/ocp-libvirt-ipi-role/README.md

 Role Name
 =========

-Deploy OpenShift 4 on a CentOS 7 or Fedora KVM using libvirt IPI
+Deploy OpenShift 4 on a CentOS/RHEL 7 or Fedora KVM using libvirt IPI

 Requirements
 ------------

-CentOS 7 or Fedora (tested in Fedora 31) host, the one included in the inventory file and that will host and launch the OpenShift cluster.
+CentOS/RHEL 7 or Fedora (tested in Fedora 31) host, the one included in the inventory file and that will host and launch the OpenShift cluster.

+Subscriptions active in case of RHEL

 It has been tested with OpenShift 4.4 (I'm not sure about backwards compatibility)